yazgiraldoa/yazgiraldoa/README.md

 - 🔭 I’m currently working on my professional growth

-- 🌱 I’m currently learning Amazon Web Services
+- 🌱 I’m currently learning about databases

 - 👯 I’m looking to collaborate on educational projects